-Recent studies have highlighted the detection of medications, hormones, and other pharmaceuticals in a number of public water supplies around the nation.
+Pharmaceuticals are chemical compounds that are used in prescription medicines, veterinary medicines, and over-thecounter drugs.
 Researchers worldwide have been detecting many of these chemicals in water, beginning with human hormones, since the late 1960s when oral contraceptives gained wide use.
 The majority of these contaminants enter the water supply when they are excreted by people who are being treated with these products or when they are flushed down the drain unused.
 Conventional wastewater treatment does not completely remove them from the wastewater stream; nor does conventional water treatment completely remove them from drinking water.

 Improved detection methods in recent years have allowed the tracking of these so called "micropollutants" easier than was previously possible.
 The majority of these products are present in very low concentrations, normally in the range of 1 to 100 ng/L (nanograms per liter).
 One ng/L is equal to 1 part per trillion.
-They are present nonetheless, and there is little research on what effects long-term unintended exposure to even low levels will have on human health.
+They are present nonetheless, and more research needs to be conducted to identify the effects of long-term exposure to even low levels of pharmaceuticals on human health.
+However, a recent report by the World Health Organization suggested that "appreciable adverse impacts" are unlikely at current levels of micropollutants concentration in drinking water.